-How does our organisation incorporate our Code of Conduct into induction and ongoing staff training?
+How does our organisation incorporate our Child Safe Code of Conduct into induction and ongoing staff training?

-How does our organisation include children in the development and review of Codes of Conduct?
+How does our organisation include children in the development and review of our Child Safe Code of Conduct?

-Consideration should be given to engaging children and young people in creation and review processes.
-This helps empower them, but also gives you insight from their perspective into what makes them feel safe.
+Consider engaging children and young people in the creation and review of your Child Safe Code of Conduct.
+It can empower them, and lets you know what makes they feel safe.

-3 Positive, unacceptable and concerning behaviours
+Acceptable, unacceptable and concerning behaviours